kwynncom/true-random-numbers-from-microphone/README.md

 Note that if you feed rngd an Ubuntu ISO or some such, it will silently reject the file as non-random, and /dev/random will not advance based on the ISO file.
 (It will advance a bit based on your keystrokes and mouse movement.)

+WAV FILES

+I call it a wav file simply because the following is a test of randomness.
+If you get pure static / white noise, that's a good sign of randomness:

+aplay rand.wav

+aplay will play it as (hopefully) static as-is.
+Note that VLC and presumably others need a WAV header.
+I address that in "RELATED READING" below.

+Note that aplay will wait for a fifo, such as:

+terminal 1:

+mkfifo rng
+aplay ./rng

+It will block / hang / wait.

+terminal 2:

+cat rand.wav > rng

+aplay will play the file.

 RELATED READING